mspbannister/ud120-projects/final_project/P5_submission.md

 > *What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?*

 Tuning the parameters of an algorithm is the process of optimising those parameters to enable maximum performance (i.e. accuracy) on the problem being investigated.
-The parameters control the algorithm’s response to training data, and ensure it matches the shape of the data.
+The parameters control the algorithm’s response to training data, and help ensure it reflects the shape of the data.

 For example, the ‘kernal’ parameter in a support vector machine classifier determines whether the algorithm tries to impose a linear or non-linear decision boundary.
-Parameters can also guard against over-fitting, e.g. by making sure a decision tree classifier doesn’t create separate branches for every individual outcome.
+If a linear decision boundary is applied to non-linear data, the algorithm is unlikely to produce accurate classifications.
+Correctly tuned parameters can also guard against over-fitting, e.g. by making sure a decision tree classifier doesn’t create separate branches for every individual outcome.

-While the NB algorithm performed strongly in my initial testing, it has less scope for optimisation or ‘tuning’ than the other two algorithms.
-I tuned the DT and RF algorithms using scikit-learn’s ```GridSearchCV``` function, which tested different combinations of 'criterion', 'min_samples_split', 'max_features', 'max_depth' and (for RF) 'n_estimators' as follows:
+While the NB algorithm performed strongly in my initial testing, it has less scope for parameter optimisation than the other two algorithms.
+I tuned the DT and RF algorithms using scikit-learn’s ```GridSearchCV``` function, which tested different combinations of ```'criterion'```, ```'min_samples_split'```, ```'max_features'```, ```'max_depth'``` and (for RF) ```'n_estimators'``` as follows:

 ```
 'criterion': ['gini', 'entropy'],